 - sex offender registration.

-If there are subsequent child porn violations, then the sentence could be increased to up to 40 years in federal prison.
+If there are subsequent child porn violations, the sentence could be increased to up to 40 years in federal prison.

-If the child pornography images depict children under 12 years old, then you could receive a prison sentence of up to 20 years.
+If the child pornography images depict children under 12 years old, you could receive a prison sentence of up to 20 years.

 What are the Related Crimes?